Elemental Dilution Effect on the Elastic Response due to a Quadrupolar Kondo Effect of the Non-Kramers System Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$: Results and Discussion

-UD2 is comparable to the similar low-energy UD found in the non-Kramers compound $\rm{PrMg_3}$ ($\tau_0=0.85\times{10}^{-9}\ \rm{s},\ {\it E}=500\ \rm{mK}$) \cite{Araki.2}. $\rm{PrMg_3}$ also shows no long-range quadrupolar ordering at least down to 20 mK \cite{Tanida}.
-In the previous report, Araki $et\ al.$ pointed out the possibility of forming a vibronic state, which is a quantum state caused by the coupling between the non-Kramers doublet and the phonons of the surrounding lattice near absolute zero \cite{Araki.2}.
-It has been theoretically predicted that a Kondo-like singlet can be formed by the coupling of the $\Gamma_3$ doublet to dynamical Jahn-Teller phonons \cite{Hotta.1,Hotta.2}.
-Based on these previous experimental and theoretical proposals and their similarities to the present case, it is possible that the vibronic state is formed at an intermediate temperature range of the NFL region in the Pr-37\% system.
-In the present system, a $\rm{Pr^{3+}}$ ion is surrounded by the high symmetric cage of sixteen Zn atoms, which suggests the existence of a low-energy Einstein phonon.
-Due to this structural situation, it is relatively easy to form a ``vibronic state" coupled to a phonon to release the entropy of the CEF ground-state doublet $\Gamma_3$.
+$\rm{PrMg_3}$ shows no long-range quadrupolar order at least down to 20 mK \cite{Tanida}.
+Previously, Araki $et\ al.$ pointed out possible formation of a vibronic state, which is a quantum state caused by the coupling between the non-Kramers doublet and the phonons of the surrounding lattice near absolute zero \cite{Araki.2}.
+It has been theoretically predicted that a Kondo-like singlet can be formed by the coupling of the $\Gamma_3$ doublet to dynamical Jahn-Teller phonons \cite{Hotta.1,Hotta.2}.\ Based on these experimental and theoretical proposals and the similarities to the present case, it is possible that a vibronic state is formed in the NFL region of the Pr-37\% system.
+From the perspective shown in Fig. 1(b), a Pr atom is surrounded by the high-symmetry cage of sixteen Zn atoms, which suggests the existence of an isolated low-energy phonon at the Pr site (interpreted as Einstein phonon).\ Due to this structural situation, it is relatively easy to form a ``vibronic state" coupling between the low-energy phonons and the localized electric quadrupoles to release the entropy of the CEF ground-state doublet $\Gamma_3$.